Life Insurance Planning Guide: Protect Your Family’s Future

 3. Universal Life Insurance

-• Description: Flexible permanent coverage that allows policyholders to adjust premiums and benefits.
+• Flexible structure allows policyholders to change premiums or coverage amounts.

 4. Variable Life Insurance